gedonizr6/noop/crimes.md

     - pressure
     - pain
     -
-- develop the habbit to danger health signals
+- develop the habbit to ignore dangerous health signals
   - signals:
     - pain in hearth
     - heartburn